ericlackey/netsuite-field-finder/README.md

 # netsuite-savedsearch-fieldfilter
 NetSuite Saved Search Field Filter

+## Summary

+A Chrome extension for NetSuite Saved Search that allows users to filter the list of fields to specific types or search for a field name or field ID.
+It also improves the field dropdown listing to provide more details about the field.

+## Release Notes

 ### 0.5
 - Change background color to match native Saved Search background color